Meanderings of an Londoneering Castaway.

 Bastards Grind You Down

 Hello everyone.
 Happy new year.
 Last years adventures in architecture ended up in the Museum of Childhood, an old shed in Bethnal Green that thankfully they were able to keep warm in winter.
 It was a genuine and fantastic trip, especially as I was able to converse with a life size model of Robby the Robot, who wanted to destroy me.

 Otherwise, I was at a government building of no fixed address.
 Modernised and ruined.
 Gutted and messed with.
-Offices uprouted and staff sitting in a corridor to make way for a 'Prayer Room'.
+Offices uprouted and staff sitting in a corridor.
 Corporate niceness on show, Customer service training at it's worst.
 Everyone looked ill.
 No happy days here.
 No laughter on show.
 Everyone is so unhappy these days.
 They feared for the future.

 Meanwhile, they sqabble and lie over the latest scams over London Mayorship, a whole host of new useless arrivals on the scene groan out the same old platitudes in vain hope to get elected.
 In the arena of politics, this stinks just like any other.
 If elected, I promise to rid London of the Mayorship, at a cost of -£250 to each Council Tax payer.
 I also intend to sell off the Mayor's building and distribute the winnings of sale to the London populus.
 Also, the savings of getting rid of Ken and his lot will give us back $millions to put to great proper use, and that doesnt mean any more of Ken's stalinist fantasies.
 You know, when I am Mayor for one second, I will then rid London of this extra tier of Government, and we will all rejoice as we put Ken and any other politico candidate in the stocks for a week.
 Hoorah!